armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/armoryspinnaker_v2-24-3.md

 ## Highlighted updates

 This release includes a security update.
-For more information, see the Critical Notification that Armory's Support Team sent out on 14 December 2021: FavExploit: Spinnaker RCE Vulnerability in Gate.
+For more information, see the Critical Notification that Armory's Support Team sent out on 14 December 2021.